reserve-protocol/protocol/contracts/plugins/assets/README.md

         - [x] Correctly changing status() whenever that's needed in order to flag sudden or impending default.

 ### Acceptance Criteria
-Each Collateral plugin must:​

 - [x] Fully implement the [ICollateral interface][icoll].
 - [x] Satisfy the correctness properties given in the Collateral plugin-writing howto.
 - [x] Be fully permissionless once deployed.
 - [x] Be documented with cogent explanations of its economics.
 - [x] Be deployable with USD as its Unit of Account.
 - [x] Not be prone to relatively simple economic attacks or cough cough “highly profitable trading strategies”​

-Additionally, static analysis with slither over your whole codebase should not yield avoidable issues of moderate or greater severity.
-If some slither report is not sensibly avoidable, your documentation should note that, and explain either how we can see that the report is spurious, or that the problem it’s reporting is unavoidable in this circumstance.